shanraisshan/Notes/Abbreviation/README.md

 Don't call us, we'll call you|Hollywood Principle
 Fire and forget|UDP, async
-Sometimes it is the people whom no one imagines anything of who do the things that no one can imagine|Alan Turing Splitters can be lumped more easily than lumpers can be split|https://en.wikipedia.org/wiki/Prefactoring Use the client’s language|https://en.wikipedia.org/wiki/Prefactoring When you're abstract, be abstract all the way|https://en.wikipedia.org/wiki/Prefactoring
+Sometimes it is the people whom no one imagines anything of who do the things that no one can imagine|Alan Turing Splitters can be lumped more easily than lumpers can be split|[-> details](https://en.wikipedia.org/wiki/Prefactoring) Use the client’s language|[-> details](https://en.wikipedia.org/wiki/Prefactoring) When you're abstract, be abstract all the way|[-> details](https://en.wikipedia.org/wiki/Prefactoring)

 # SIMILARITY